 Recently, I have hearing my clients talking about their reference checks.
-They feel that they are not getting jobs because of the references former employers referenceare giving about them.
+They feel that they are not getting jobs because of the references former employers are giving about them.
 So I decided to do a little checking and found some fascinating information.

 Fact or fiction?
 When asked by your prospective employer, your former employer can only give out your job title, dates of employment and income.
 The correct answer may surprise you.
 Depending on the state you live, the information provided by a former employer can range from any factual statements relating to work to job performance.